 You need balls, bibs, cones and four goals.
 Set up an area 30 x 30 yards with a central area 25 x 25 yards.
 You need a goal on each side of the outside square.
 We used 16 players.

 How to do it

-Split your players into four teams of 4 players – one player on each team is the goalkeeper.
-Four teams are on the pitch at the same time with 2 teams playing one direction and the other two in the other direction.
+Split your players into four teams of four players – one player on each team is the goalkeeper.
+Four teams are on the pitch at the same time with two teams playing one direction and the other two in the other direction.
 Each game has its own ball with the other game is not allowed to touch.
 Players must dribble into the shooting zone to shoot at goal – one the attacker has crossed into the zone defenders are not allowed to make a tackle.
 All restarts are with the goalkeepers.